AI in crypto

 According to these two, there are three different forms of AI:

 1. Analytical AI.
-This is based on cognition.
-This means acquiring knowledge by using the senses and, in the case of AI, sensors.
+It is based on cognition.
+That is acquiring knowledge by using the senses and, in the case of AI, sensors.
 This sensory knowledge should then be used to make a decision, such as a traffic sign that should indicate the maximum speed based on how much traffic has been detected.

 2. Human-like AI.
-This has elements of cognitive and emotional intelligence.
+It has elements of cognitive and emotional intelligence.
 Comprehension and human emotions play into the decision-making process of this type of AI.

 The Turing test

 A very famous one in the world of AI is the Turing test from no less than 1936.
-This test asks a computer whether it can mimic a human being to such an extent that the difference can no longer be seen.
-This mimicry is widely used today by chatbots, which you often recognize by the fact that they are called "Chatbot".
+This test asks a computer whether it can mimic a human being to the point where the difference can no longer be seen.
+This mimicry is widely used today by chatbots, which you often recognize only because they are called "Chatbot."
 These can ask you for information, to which you have to give the right answer, otherwise such a chatbot will say, "Cannot do that Dave!"
-For example, they might ask you for your login credentials or wish you a nice day.
-Many sites already have an automated chatbot that can answer your most likely questions, saving man hours and money.
+For example, they may ask you for your login information or wish you a good day.
+Many sites also already have an automated chatbot that can answer the most likely questions, saving man hours and money.

-You know about AI yourself, although you might not link it to the term right away.
-These days, for instance, there is ChatGPT, which manages to squeeze out pretty intelligent texts in all sorts of areas.
+You know AI yourself, although you may not immediately link it to the term.
+These days, for example, there is ChatGPT, which manages to squeeze out pretty intelligent texts in all sorts of areas.

-Nowadays, AI can do all sorts of things in all sorts of areas, such as imitating voices, people and anything you can put in a file.
-The term DeepFake will also probably look familiar to you.
-For instance, it allows you to credibly make politicians say things they would never say, write songs with similar lyrics and way of singing as Elvis Presley (is he alive after all!) and write books without ever having read a book.
+AI today can do all sorts of things in all sorts of areas, such as mimicking voices, persons and anything you can handle in a file.
+You may also be familiar with the term DeepFake.
+It allows you to credibly make politicians say things they would never say, write songs with similar lyrics and way of singing to Elvis Presley (is he alive after all!) and write books without ever having read a book.

 We will have to admit that it has rather sharp edges at times, this AI.